 You will not have to design and execute a full-on CI/CD pipeline and deployment strategy.

 You can get your product to the hands of your customers much faster.
 Even if your product becomes a massive hit and garners millions of requests per day as you are serverless the cloud provider (in this case Google) is going to scale your apps for you (given they are stateless).
 So you as a software engineer can focus on solving business problems to make more money for the business with serverless containers doing their job well.

-All in all, if I start a new pet project or even a production load ready project today I will go with Cloud Run as it has just been generally available.
+All in all, if I start a new pet project or even a production load ready project today I will go with serverless containers on Cloud Run for sure.